movedx/httpserver/README.md

-Implementation of a subset of http protocol
+Implementation of a subset of the HTTP protocol.